suprakashbh/microservices/README.md

-In this Microservice POC, I used Spring Boot and Netflix OSS to implement microservice and try to cover few core parts of microservice architecture
+In this Microservice POC, I used Spring Boot and Netflix OSS to implement microservice and try to cover few core parts of microservice landscape

 - Service Discovery
 - Routing
 - Load balancer
 - Gate keeper

-Add image tag : System Landscape of microservices :
+System Landscape of microservice of this POC looks like this below:

 ![alt tag](https://github.com/suprakashbh/microservices/blob/master/ms-landscape.png)